Category: Physiology

 Without these treatments, individuals with kidney failure experience a buildup of toxins and potential fluid retention in the body.
 In such cases, they often exhibit a range of symptoms indicating deteriorating health, including decreased immune function and anemia.
 Over a period of days or weeks, this greatly increases their risk of death.

 What’s the Hold Up?
-Challenges for Ensuring Dialysis for All
+The Barriers to Universal Dialysis

 While producing a sufficient number of dialysis machines for all 20 million people in need is a monumental challenge, it’s not the only thing impeding universal dialysis treatment.
 Other obstacles include: